End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Interpretation and Discussion

 \section{Interpretation and Discussion}

-An in depth look at the networks' performance when trained on different layer combinations provides an insight into the features that the network is learning.
-We note that the strongest single subdetector performance comes from the reconstructed tracks weighted by their $\pT$ and IP variables.
-This is in agreement with the expectation based on the current understanding of high momentum top jets.
+An in depth look at the performance of neural networks trained on different layer combinations provides insight into which features the network is learning.
+The observation that the strongest single subdetector performance comes from the reconstructed tracks weighted by their $\pT$ and IP variables is in agreement with expectations based on the current understanding of high momentum top jets.
 We expect a large number of high $\pT$ tracks, due to the jet containing three merged subjets, and a small subset of tracks having large IP values, attributed to a decaying B-meson.
 What is particularly interesting is that the network is able to successfully extract this IP information from the addition of the $d0$ and $dZ$ layers to the track $\pT$ image layer.
-By design, these track-only images are composed of a set of sparse layers with the same distribution of activated pixels.
-Intuitively, extracting information from such images using 2D convolutions becomes much more difficult than the traditional computer vision tasks.
-However, in this difficult to parse regime, our network achieves an AUC of 0.972$\pm$0.002, outperforming the denser jet images used for our nominal layer combination.
+The track-only images are composed of a set of perfectly overlapping sparse layers, and our initial intuition was that the 2D convolutional layers would have difficulty extracting new information due to its lack of new spatial structure.
+We instead observe that this is not the case, and that these track-only images achieved an AUC of 0.972$\pm$0.002.
+This shows a large performance boost over our baseline comparison, and outperforms the nominal combination of layers that instead added new non-sparse spatial information to the baseline track $\pT$ images.